 The Dynamic Duo: Why Sales and Marketing Need to Work Together

+Have you ever wondered what the importance of sales and marketing alignment is?
 Despite the fact that sales and marketing departments are on the same team, they’re not always the best of friends.
 In fact, a survey from 2011 found that 87% of the terms used by marketing and sales teams to describe each other are negative, while a more recent LeanData survey showed that “51% of marketers are not satisfied with the level of communication between the teams and 53% of sales professionals are not pleased with marketing’s support.”

 Holy Waste of Energy, Batman!

-This longstanding rivalry is more than just being able to easily determine sides for your organization’s annual softball game; it could potentially slow your business’ growth.
+This longstanding rivalry is more than just being able to easily determine sides for your organisation’s annual softball game; it could potentially slow your business’ growth.
 But when working together, this dynamic duo has the power to decrease costs, increase metrics, and create more concise lifecycles so you can support your potential clients’ needs.

-“Organizations with tightly aligned sales and marketing functions enjoyed 36% higher customer retention rates and 38% higher sales win rates.” – MarketingProfs
+“Organisations with tightly aligned sales and marketing functions enjoyed 36% higher customer retention rates and 38% higher sales win rates.” – MarketingProfs

 Come on Robin, to the Bat Cave!
 There’s not a moment to lose!